Babbexx-22/Darey.io_PBL/Project 11.md

 * Set up ssh agent, add key pair and ssh into your jenkins-ansible server using ssh agent.

 On my local system, I installed open-ssh server and client as well as ssh agent.
 This was followed by adding my aws key pair to ssh agent using `ssh-add <key pair>` and confirmed with `ssh-add -l`.
-Since this is the key pair used in creating all my servers, SSH into these servers is made easy by simply using `ssh -A ubuntu@public IP 0r ssh -A ec2-user@public IP ` depending on the linus AMI used.
+Since this is the key pair used in creating all my servers, SSH into these servers is made easy by simply using `ssh -A ubuntu@public IP 0r ssh -A ec2-user@public IP ` depending on the linux AMI used.
 Thus, ssh agent renders the key pair for use when needed.

 - Now, ssh into your Jenkins-Ansible server using ssh-agent